 Family and guest access

-You can choose if a person can unlock the door only using a passcode on the keypad, or if they can also have remote control over the lock’s settings and other Nest products in your home.
+You can choose whether you want to only give others the ability to unlock the door using a passcode on the keypad, or to also give them remote control over the lock’s settings and other Nest products in your home.

 - People with Full Access can use either the Nest app or the lock’s keypad to unlock the door.

-- People with Home Entry Only access can only enter their passcode on the lock’s keypad.
+- People with Home Entry Only access can only unlock the door by entering their passcode on the lock’s keypad.

 - Each person has a unique passcode, so the Nest app will know who has unlocked the door.
 You can see who locked and unlocked the door during the last 10 days in the app.